tgi-io/tgi-core/README.md

 - WorkspaceCommand ... active models
 - AlertsCommand ... shit you need to deal with

-Present ???
+Presentation
 -------
-- Navigation
-- List
-- View
+- use model property & modelConstructor method or get rid of
-- Edit
+- add type property: Nav, List, View, Edit
-- Dialogue